allinbits/chronolibrary/packages/chronodocs/docs/state/index.md

 ## Memo Structure

-Memos are expected to follow a URLSearchParams-like structure, which is human-readable and familiar.
-The memo must have a prefix to help the event parser identify which events need to be processed.
+Memos are expected to follow a general function call which looks like the following:

 ```
-0xForum?a=CREATE_THREAD&t=Some Title&c=Some Content
+somenamespace.SomeFunction("some argument","another argument")
 ```

-In this example, 0xForum is the prefix, indicating that the memo is related to a forum event (such as creating a thread).
-The query parameters (a, t, c) provide the details of the event, like the action type, title, and content of the thread.
+In this example, somenamespace is the prefix.

 ## How Event Sourcing Works